Uber says workers getting cabin fever at home can come into the office, for now

 New rules

-When employees actually walk into Uber's San Francisco offices, they will be working in a different environment than they did before lockdowns began.
-The company's separated desks by at least 6 feet, and face coverings are required.
+When employees actually walk into Uber's San Francisco offices, they'll be working in a different environment than they did before lockdowns began.
+The company has separated desks by at least six feet, and face coverings are required.
 Uber will also expect employees to wipe down areas, including their desks.
 And, for now, employees will be able to work outside thanks to San Francisco's temperate climate.

 There also won't be any snacks, to avoid the risk of touching food other people have touched.
-Drinking water will come out of a boxed carton.
+Drinking water will come out of boxed cartons.
 And lunches will be prepackaged.

 Huaco said the company's talked regularly with employees about health and safety over the past few months, and he believes employees know the stakes.